Need to know

 Babyzen Yoyo2

-But our tests found that when the pram is fully reclined it poses a head entrapment risk – so there's a possibility that a young baby could be injured by getting their head caught in the hood of the stroller.
+But our tests found that when the pram is fully reclined it poses a head entrapment risk – so there's a possibility that a young baby could be injured by getting their head caught in the hood of the stroller or fall from the pram.

 There's a possibility that a young baby could be injured by getting their head caught in the hood of the stroller

-We also found that when fully loaded, the wheels moved when the parking brake was engaged, which is another safety issue.
+We also found that when fully loaded, the wheels moved when the parking brake was engaged, which is another serious safety failure.

 The Babyzen Yoyo2 didn't pass our safety tests or the mandatory standard when we tested it in our labs, so we can't recommend it.